mjpancake/mjpancake.github.io/doc/libsaki/mount.md

 to make it escape from all the probability rules.

-"Collapse" means the tile is never in a superpositional quantum state but collapsed into a unchangeable fact.
+"Collapse" means the tile is never in a superpositional quantum state but collapsed into an unchangeable fact.
 In the code, we use the object *Erwin* to denote an uncertain tile since it is kind of like an Erwin Schrodinger's cat.